 The older-children's book Follow My Leader is about a boy who becomes blind and learns how to work with a seeing-eye dog.
 The boy's name?
 Jimmy Carter.
 (The book was published decades before James Earl Carter became President of the United States.)

-A Song of Ice and Fire has Davos Seaworth, who is nicknamed "The Onion Knight" because he gained his noble status by supplying a castle with foodstuffs during a siege.
+Davos Seaworth, who is nicknamed "The Onion Knight" because he gained his noble status by supplying a castle with foodstuffs during a siege.
 The Final Fantasy JRPG series has a weak job class called "Onion Knight", named so because in Japanese culture, onions are often used as a symbol of inexperience.

 Troy Denning has written two characters with the name of Saba.
 The first was a human in one of his Dark Sun books who dies as a bit character.
 He reused the name in his Star Wars novels, as a lizard girl who has become an important secondary character.